A type of design that features the strokes running predominantly from the upper left to the lower right.

 It can also be used in reference to a type of lettering, typically for advertisements, to be read in either direction.
 It is also used to help the reader navigate through and around the advertisement.

-A non-functional first draft of a design.
+A low-fidelity representation of a user interface design.

 Red, green, and blue.
 These colours can be used to form a wide variety of colours in different devices such as computer monitors and televisions.